rknightuk/micro-blog-fathom-analytics/readme.md

 This plugin adds [Fathom Analytics](https://usefathom.com/ref/IXCLSF) to your hosted Micro.blog site.

+> Fathom is a Google Analytics alternative that doesn’t compromise visitor privacy for data

 ## Installation

-1. Find [Fathom Analytics](https://micro.blog/account/plugins/view/TODO) in the plug-in directory
+1. Find [Fathom Analytics](https://micro.blog/account/plugins/view/86) in the plug-in directory
 2. Install to the site you want to install to and press install
 3. Ta-da!
 It's installed